adnane-ka/shorter-lara/README.md

 * WhereDate , WhereYear , WhereMonth , WhereDay , WhereTime
 * Get a Table's Column Names !
 * Check if a property has been changed before !
+* Get All Record but not null ones !

 ##### Blade
 * loops varriables